julianasobreira/flask-example/README.md

-# Etapa 5 - Remover aluno do cadastro
+# Etapa 5 - Atualizar aluno no cadastro